On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Algorithm and assumptions

 In this representation of the RSSA scheme, $w_k$ is the deviation between the sample $\Phi(x,\xi_k)$ observed at the $k$-th iteration and the expected-value mapping $F(x)$, at $x=x_k+z_k$.
 An implicit assumption in our work is that we have access to a stochastic oracle which is able to generate random samples $\Phi(\cdot,\xi_k)$ at a given point.
 Such an oracle is assumed to be an unbiased estimator, meaning that $F(x)= \EXP{\Phi(x,\xi)}$ for any $x \in X^\e$.
 The results in this paper can be extended to the case where $\Phi$ is a biased estimator of the mapping $F$, i.e., $F(x)= \EXP{\Phi(x,\xi)}+b$ for some $b>0$ and all $x \in X^\e$.

 The RSA and RSSA schemes in their presented forms do not easily allow for determination of non-asymptotic rates of convergence.
-This may be provided by constructing averaging counterparts which have been developed both in the context of stochastic optimization problems~\cite{Polyak92} as well as their variational inequality counterparts~\cite{Jud11}.
+This may be provided by constructing averaging-based counterparts which have been developed both in the context of stochastic optimization problems~\cite{Polyak92} as well as their variational inequality counterparts~\cite{Jud11}.
 Strictly speaking, averaging schemes are not distinct algorithmically but merely average the generated sequence of iterates.
 In contrast with the traditional averaging approach, we consider {\em weighted averaging} akin to recent work in stochastic optimization~\cite{Nedic14} by defining the sequence $\bar x_k(r)$ for $k \geq 0$ and $r\in\Real$.
 The {\em averaged} variant of the RSSA scheme using the parameter $r$ (referred to as aRSSA$_r$) is defined as follows:

-Throughout the paper, when we suppress the regularization and smoothing, we refer to the aRSSA$_r$ algorithm as aSA$_r$.
-Finally, variants of the above scheme prescribe a {\em window} over which the averaging is carried out.
-Denoted by {aSA$_{\ell,r}$}, we define such a scheme next: } where {$0< \ell \leq k$ and $k \geq 1$}.
+Throughout the paper, when we \uvs{neither regularize nor smooth, the aRSSA$_r$ algorithm is referred to as aSA$_r$.
+Finally, variants of aSA$_r$ in which averaging is carried out over a {\em window} are denoted by {aSA$_{\ell,r}$}.
+If {$0< \ell \leq k$ and $k \geq 1$}, aSA$_{\ell,r}$ is defined as follows}: }